ajaygtm/Moneyballing-Bank-Marketing/README.md

 ### Note
-**R Code** for each step is provided separately in the respective folders along with the README file and also, [**complete R Script**](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/blob/master/complete_code.R) for this whole project is also provided for convenience.
+**R Code** for each step is provided separately in the respective folders along with the README file and also, [**complete R Script**](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/blob/master/complete_code.R) for this whole project is provided for convenience.